 |*Data includes Hispanics|

-Although race does not appear to impact mesothelioma survival rate much initially, race becomes a more telling factor as time passes.
+Race does not appear to impact mesothelioma survival rate much initially.
+It becomes a more telling factor as time passes.
 From three years on, the survival rate of white patients is slightly worse than black patients.

 Five-year survival among whites is 7.8 percent, compared with 12 percent for blacks.
 After 10 years, only 4.4 percent of white patients survive, while 8.2 percent of blacks are alive a decade after diagnosis.